flimflam-austin/hugo-cms-test/content/quick_reads/20180825-18-08-24-notre-dame/index.md

       game day getaway.
     _key: card-1-172f3312-40f2-4266-b98e-15e38ac0c63c
   - order: 1
+    useCheckmark: false
     body: >-
-      > “You don’t need to be Irish, & it doesn’t matter your college team allegiances.A Heck, maybe you’re just a fan of the movieA _Rudy_.
+      > “You don’t need to be Irish, & it doesn’t matter your college team allegiances.A Heck, maybe you’re just a fan of the movieA_Rudy_.
 A Notre Dame football weekend is a once-in-a-lifetime experience.”